 Lastly, flaxseed products can reduce free-testosterone and DHT through something called; lignans, which increase SHBG (a binding protein, rendering the hormone inert) and reduce 5-a enzyme (which is needed to create DHT).

-Flax is also pretty high in PUFA, which may partly explain why some studies see it disrupting testosterone levels.
+Flax is also pretty high in PUFA, which may partly explain why some studies see it disrupting testosterone levels39.

 Resistance-training, in general, can increase testosterone levels short-term.

-It happens through a combination of hypoxia, androgen receptor stimulation, muscle fiber activation, lactate production, and many other mechanisms.
+It happens through a combination of hypoxia, androgen receptor stimulation, muscle fiber activation, lactate production, and many other mechanisms40.

-Moreover, it can also increase your baseline testosterone levels over long-term, through something called neuromuscular adaptation.
+Moreover, it can also increase your baseline testosterone levels over long-term, through something called neuromuscular adaptation41.

 (which means that your body “adapts” hormonally to a new normal).